 Determining exactly how many people have dyslexia is tricky.
 This is because the definition of this learning disability is not precise in the way that many other disorders are.
 What unifies all people with dyslexia is that they find it difficult to read effectively for understanding.

 While it’s hard to arrive at a concrete figure, dyslexia seems to affect a large number of people.
 Most estimates place the number at between 4 and 12 percent of the population.
 According to the International Dyslexia Association, at least one in every ten otherwise able people has serious dyslexia problems.

 What is the impact of dyslexia?

-Strong reading skills, on the other hand, have been linked to many personal, social, and economic benefits.
-According to Ritchie and Bates (2013), reading ability at the early age of seven may be linked to socio-economic status several decades later.
+Strong reading skills, on the other hand, have been tied to many personal, social, and economic benefits.

 What causes dyslexia?

 Some research suggests that dyslexia has a neurobiological basis.
 This means that its cause is in the brain.